joel5065/joel5065/README.md

-- 👋 Hi, I’m @joel5065 i'm engeneer in aeronautical system but i love computer science so this why i'm here
+- 👋 Hi, I’m @joel5065 i'm engineer in aeronautical system but i love computer science so this why i'm here
 - 👀 I’m interested in coding with python using  Django and javascript
 - 🌱 I’m currently learning binary search in order to become more efficient in coding in general
 - 💞️ I’m looking to collaborate on projects that i'm trying to developp